 butter, syrup, applesauce, almond-butter, or jam

 1. Cut tips off of beets and wrap in tin foil.
-Roast in the oven at 400 degrees for about 30-40 minutes or steam beetroots for about 20 minutes.
+Roast beets in the oven at 400 degrees for about 30-40 minutes or steam beetroots for about 20 minutes.
 For a fast no-fuss option, use 4-5 packaged pre-cooked baby beets found in local markets.

-2. Let cool, peel, and discard skin.
+2. Let beets cool.
+Then peel and discard skin.

-5. Coat pan coconut oil or preferred cooking oil and pour large dollops of batter.
+5. Coat pan with coconut oil or preferred cooking oil and pour large dollops of batter.
 When batter starts to bubble, flip and cook the other side.

-6. Top pancakes with preferred toppings.
+6. Top pancakes with your favorite toppings.